daattali/beautiful-jekyll/_drafts/2017-01-27-how-to-reduce-the-bill-of-your-vmware-infrastructure.md

 _Why does in not bother me?_

->Because that's what most of virtualised environments need: More cores to increase the concurrency without doubling the count of sockets.
+>Because that's what most of virtualised environments need: More cores to improve the concurrency without doubling the sockets.

-So let's include the "**Money factor**" and have a look to prove that it could save you good money to switch to single socket servers!
+So let's include the **Money factor** and have a look at it to prove that it could save you good money to switch to single socket servers!

 ### Parameters of the study